-(i) Parking Location Surface/At Grade Parking Main Street, US 75, Laud Howell Shall be located behind the principal building (see #1) \bigcirc Retail Drive, Mews "2" Shall be located behind the principal building (see #1) Q Parkway For hotel, office or retail shall be located behind the principal building (see #1) Side setback (distance from property line) 0 feet min.
+(i) Parking Location Surface/At Grade Parking Main Street, US 75, Laud Howell Shall be located behind the principal building (see #1) 0 Retail Drive, Mews "2" Shall be located behind the principal building (see #1) Q Parkway For hotel, office or retail shall be located behind the principal building (see #1) Side setback (distance from property line) 0 feet min.
 P Rear setback (distance from property line) 0 feet min.
-R Above Grade (Structured) Pa nrking Setback along Retail Drive 0 feet min. \bigcirc Setback along Main Street, Mews "2" Not allowed at grade level.
-Q Setback along US 75, Laud Howell 20 feet min Side and rear setbacks (distance from property line) 0 feet min.
-(P) (Q) Upper Floors May be built up to the building line, consistent with lower levels (ii) Required Off-Street Pa arking Spaces Non-residential uses 1 space/300 sq. feet (gross) Hotel/Lodging 1 space /hotel room (iii) Driveways and Service Access Parking driveway width Access drives are required to be a minimum 26 feet wide.
+R Above Grade (Structured) Pa arking Setback along Retail Drive 0 feet min. \bigcirc Setback along Main Street, Mews "2" Not allowed at grade level.
+Q Setback along US 75, Laud Howell 20 feet min Side and rear setbacks (distance from property line) 0 feet min. $\mathbf{P}\mathbf{Q}$ Upper Floors May be built up to the building line, consistent with lower levels (ii) Required Off-Street Pa arking Spaces Non-residential uses 1 space/300) sq. feet (gross) Hotel/Lodging 1 space hotel room (iii) Driveways and Service Access Parking driveway width Access drives are required to be a minimum 26 feet wide.
 The drive may be reduced to 24 feet minimum based on the building design of the site and adjacent sites.
-S
+(5)

-•Driveways and off-street loading and unloading docks shall not be located on a Type "A" Streets.
+•Driveways and off-street loading and unloading docks shall not be located on a Type "A" Streets, except on a temporary basis except during construction where staging may require it temporarily.

 - •Porte cocheres may be permitted over the pedestrian and utility easement, at 40' maximum length to provide dropand valet service.
-In the event that a porte cochere is designed to go over a fire lane, the minimum height shall be 14'-6". - •Shared driveways and cross access easements shall be provided between lots to minimize curb cuts, where feasible. - If driveway and/or off-street service loading and unloading access is provided from a Type "A" Street, such access shall be deemed as temporary and cross access easements along the rear of the property shall be required when adjoining properties are developed.
+In the event that a porte cochere is designed to go over a fire lane, the minimum height shall be 14'-6". - •Shared driveways and cross access easements shall be provided between lots to minimize curb cuts, where feasible.

+•If driveway and/or off-street service loading and unloading access is provided from a Type "A" Street, on a temporary basis, then cross access easements along the rear of the property shall be required when adjoining properties are developed.